Oficial 911

-José Ángel Bocanegra González (born February 7, 1981) is a Mexican luchador, or masked professional wrestler, best known under the ring name Oficial 911.
+José Ángel Bocanegra González (born February 7, 1981) is a Mexican professional wrestler, best known under the ring name Oficial 911.
 As Oficial 911 he is part of a group called Los Oficiales that has worked for International Wrestling Revolution Group (IWRG) since 2007.
 The team held the record for the longest-reigning Distrito Federal Trios Champions and are the most successful holders of the IWRG Intercontinental Trios Championship, holding it longer than any other trios team and having defended it more times than any previous champions have.
 Bocanegra previously wrestled as Comando Mega in IWRG as well.

 Professional wrestling career

 Bocanegra began wrestling in 2001, although it has never been publicly acknowledged which ring name he used at the time.
-In Mexico it is not unusual for wrestlers to gain in-ring experience under a generic enmascarado (masked) character early in their careers.
-In 2003 he adopted the enmascarado character "Comando Mega" in International Wrestling Revolution Group (IWRG), the name under which he first gained in-ring success.
+In Mexico, it is not unusual for wrestlers to gain in-ring experience under a generic masked character early in their careers.
+In 2003 he adopted the masked wrestler character "Comando Mega" in International Wrestling Revolution Group (IWRG), the name under which he first gained in-ring success.
 Comando Mega teamed up with Comando Gama and Comando Alfa as the "arch enemies" of an IWRG técnico (good guy) group called Los Megas (Mega, Super Mega and Ultra Mega).
 The storyline between the two factions saw Mega and Ultra Mega defeat Comando Mega and Comando Gama in a Lucha de Apuesta, mask vs. mask match on June 6, 2004.
 Following the loss both Comando Mega and Comando Gama were forced to unmask, effectively ending the storyline between the two factions.
 From 2005 until early 2007 Bocanegra worked as Comando Mega, often taking part in random mid-card trios matches.